 We are calling this White Hot Stamper 2-pack set THE ULTIMATE SGT.
 PEPPERS EXPERIENCE.
 These two sides give you EVERYTHING you could ask for from this album.
-Side one earned the rare Four Plus A++++ grade and side two was a killer A+++; both sides play a very quiet Mint Minus throughout.
+Side one earned the rare Four Plus A++++ grade and side two was a killer A+++.
 The sound is so big and rich throughout that we would be very surprised, shocked even, if you’ve ever imagined that Sgt.
 Pepper could sound this powerful and REAL.

 We defy any original to step into the ring with a copy like this.
 One thing we can tell you: it would not be a fair fight.
 The cutting equipment to make a record this good did not exist in 1967.

 The flipsides of each of the White Hot sides were pretty darn good, each rating A+ or better, but we’ve created this 2-pack set to give someone the kind of Sgt.
 Peppers that we dream of every time we start this shootout.
 Could we find a single copy with two sides this stunning?
 I wouldn’t bet on it!